getbraincloud/braincloud-docs/release/2022-03-23-release-4-10/index.md

 **Rhino 1.7.14** - there is a known breaking change in the new engine.
 It involves using the _java_\-based (i.e. not _javascript_\-based) `java.util.HashMap()`class from within a cloud code script.
 Our production searches indicate that no developers are using this class in production - and thus we are disabling support for that feature.
 But _just_ in case - we are still noting it here.

 **Group and Group Entity ACL changes** - there are fixes to how Groups and Group Entities handle ACL permissions, which may affect existing applications.
-To be safe, we have added a compatibility flag, “\[x\] Preserve legacy GroupEntity / Group ACL defect behaviour”, that preserves the old behaviour for existing apps by default.
+To be safe, we have added a compatibility flag, “[x] Preserve legacy GroupEntity / Group ACL defect behaviour”, that preserves the old behaviour for existing apps by default.
 :::
 ## Release Highlights